 After the Eighth Pennsylvania Regiment had been formed and was ordered East to serve with George Washington in the American Revolution, the frontier settlements in Westmoreland County were left open to Indian attacks.
 The large log home of John McKibben became a shelter for many of the settlers.
-The nearest fort was Carnahan’s Blockhouse located about three to four miles to the east and a small military force of 60 men patrolled the area, but it was not enough to provide for the safety of the frontier.
+The nearest fort was Carnahan’s Blockhouse, located about three to four miles to the east, and a small military force of 60 men patrolled the area, but it was not enough to provide for the safety of the frontier.
 After Carnahan’s Blockhouse was attacked in August 1777, General Edward Hand ordered the building of another fort.

 When the war was over, the fort continued to be used until 1791 as a refuge against Indian attacks.

-There are no remains of the fort today, but a stone monument marks its location at 285 Pine Run Church Road in Kunkle Park, off Pennsylvania Highway 66 south of Apollo, Pennsylvania.
+There are no remains of the fort today, but a stone monument marks its location at 285 Pine Run Church Road in Kunkle Park, off Pennsylvania Highway 66, south of Apollo, Pennsylvania.

-Compiled by Kathy Weiser-Alexander, updated October 2020.
+Compiled by Kathy Alexander/Legends of America, updated January 2023.

 Forts & Presidios Across America